MarcelloMuy/ci-milestone-p2/README.md

 ### Feedback Screen:
   ![Mobile Version](./assets/images/wireframe-feedback-screen.png)

-  The website consists in only one page with the content of buttons generated using JavaScript.
+  The website consists of only one page with the content of buttons generated using JavaScript.
-  The only difference between the mobile and desktop versions is that on desktop a container is added around game and a gif image added as a background.
-The game, buttons and content are displayed in the same format as de mobile version.
+  The only difference between the mobile and desktop versions is that on desktop a container is added around the game and a gif image is added as a background.
+The game, buttons and content are displayed in the same format as the mobile version.

   The desktop version wireframe is presented below.